 O’Hanlon said they are the only company from a three-state area who can mix cover crops on a large scale and in a timely fashion.
-He said they can mix up to 5,000 acres per day of cover crops which is markedly above other competitors.
+Kory Thatcher manages the seed warehouse and he said they can mix up to 5,000 acres per day of cover crops which is markedly above other competitors.

-“We have the ability and the capacity to do it, so it’s just another service we can offer our growers to help see that those seeds get in the ground in time,” said O’Hanlon.
+“We have the ability and the capacity to do it, so it’s just another service we can offer our growers to help see that work is done in a timely manner,” said Dustin.

-“As things change, we evolve, to help customers out all the time,” O’Hanlon said.
+“As things change, we evolve, to continue to stay at the top of our industry,” O’Hanlon said.

 They service an area from the Kansas state line in the south, South Dakota border in the north, Ogallala in the west and Grand Island in the east, O’Hanlon said.
 They can normally take care of 1,000 acres per day and offer this for nearly any crop, except corn.

 In 2014 O’Hanlon Seed added a strip tilling with dry fertilizer operation that they offer to their producers.
-Strip tilling helps decrease costs and gives the ability to get the right nutrients into the root zone of the crop.
-O’Hanlon said to keep costs down, this is done better with dry fertilizer and placing the nutrients where the crop roots are located.
+This year, they are able to apply liquid fertilizer with the strip tiller also.
+Strip tilling helps decrease costs and gives the ability to get the right nutrients into the root zone of the crop so there is nothing blowing in the wind or running away with the rain.

 O’Hanlon Seed started offering custom tillage equipment in 2016.
 Dustin said this is high cost equipment they can run for producers or they will rent it out to producers, so they don’t have to purchase it themselves.
 “It’s yet another way to help growers out and minimize their cost,” he said.